Koko-66/teaze/TESTING.md

 __FIXED__: Since the error message from the deployment log pointed clearly to Cloudinary storage as the failing point, removed: `STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'` and `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'` from the `settings.py` file for testing, which seemed to resoved the problem and did not cause any issues with uploading images to the application, thus removed from the settings file.

 ### Issues pending fixing
-6. Saving option when one with the same name and selected as correct and if same text, but not correct - doesn't save the first time, but does the second.
+1. Saving option when one with the same name and selected as correct and if same text, but not correct - doesn't save the first time, but does the second.

+2. When editing Category in quiz, the form does not allow set it to None, throwing Field is Required error.
+This seems to be caused by the form itself, rather than being dictated by the model and requires further investigation.